-- C# bindings for Streamline's annotation API, allowing users to export custom software counters, and event annotations. - Integration with the Unity profiler data source, exporting Unity object counts and memory allocations as custom software counters.
+- C# bindings for the Streamline annotation API, allowing users to export custom software counters, and event annotations. - Integration with the Unity profiler data source, exporting Unity object counts and memory allocations as custom software counters.

-The annotation API provides a generic means to markup a Streamline capture.
-It can be used to emit the semantic tags that Performance Advisor reports use to denote interesting gameplay regions.
+The annotation API provides a generic way to add semantic markup a Streamline capture.
+It can be used to emit the markers that Performance Advisor use to denote interesting gameplay regions in generated reports.